annotation/stam-tools/README.md

 of annotations in STAM JSON).

-Example, the positional parameter (last one) is the annotation store to output, it may be STAM JSON or STAM CSV:
+Example, the positional parameter (last one) is the annotation store to output, it may be STAM JSON or STAM CSV, determined by the file extension:

 ```
 $ stam init --resource document.txt new.store.stam.json